majoralex/plotly-dash/README.md

 # plotly_dash_project

-My goal for this project is to create a web application that visualizes US Police shoottings (2015 to 2020) in a way tha is dynamic and interactive with Dash from Plotly.
+My goal for this project is to create a web application that visualizes US Police shoottings (2015 to 2020) in a way that is dynamic and interactive with Dash from Plotly.

 Below are the following steps to achieve this outcome: